-We really do recommend that you seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to get a handle on your perverted thoughts and behaviors.
+It is a good idea to seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to get a handle on your perverted thoughts and behaviors.

 6. Understand that no means no. And an unenthusiastic yes is a no.